anki-code/xontrib-macro/README.md

 docker run -it --rm xonsh/xonsh:slim xonsh -c 'pip install lolcat\necho "We are in docker container now!" | lolcat'
 ```

+## Known issues

+Context Manager Macros pick up comments from outside the block ([4207](https://github.com/xonsh/xonsh/issues/4207)).
+We can fix it in the xontrib by checking the indentation in the beginning line and the end line.
+PR is welcome!

 ## Credits

 This package was created with [xontrib cookiecutter template](https://github.com/xonsh/xontrib-cookiecutter).